-"Real Estate's Ambiguous Language You Oughtta Understand," Glennon H. Neubauer, Ethos Group Publishing, Diamond Bar, CA; 1993.
+"Real Estate's Ambiguous Language You Oughtta Understand"< https://www.barnesandnoble.com/w/real-estates-ambiguous-language-glennon-h-neubauer/1001744213>, Glennon H. Neubauer, Ethos Group Publishing, Diamond Bar, CA; 1993.

 Some experts discourage making deliberate low-ball offers.
 While such an offer can be presented, it can also sour the sale and discourage the seller from negotiating at all.

 Next, work on your home's curb appeal.
 Make sure your landscape is pristine.
 Mow the grass, clean up any debris and weed the garden beds.
 Plant a few annual flowers near the entrance or in pots to be placed by the door.
-Other quick fixes that don't cost a lot of money but can help you get top dollar for your home:
+Other quick fixes that don't cost a lot of money but can help you get top dollar for houses for sale in Amarillo are:

 Clean the windows and make sure the paint is not chipped or flaking.

 Be sure that the doorbell works.

 Clean and freshen up rooms, furnishings, floors, walls and ceilings.
 Make sure that bathrooms and kitchens are spotless.

 Make sure the basic appliances and fixtures work.

 Replace leaky faucets and frayed cords.